Dyogo199/Dyogo199/README.md

 ### Maintainability and Sustainability of AI-Generated Code

-My master's research investigates the impact of **AI-generated source code on software maintainability and technical sustainability**.

 The research combines empirical software engineering methods with quantitative software metrics and qualitative analysis.

 Key topics include: